 ISA 700 (Revised) makes it mandatory to disclose the name of the engagement partner for audits of financial statements of listed entities.
-Voluntary application is permitted for entities other than listed entities.

-- 700.45.
+- 700.46.
 The name of the engagement partner shall be included in the auditor's report for audits of complete sets of general purpose financial statements of listed entities unless, in rare circumstances, such disclosure is reasonably expected to lead to a significant personal security threat.
 In the rare circumstances that the auditor intends not to include the name of the engagement partner in the auditor's report, the auditor shall discuss this intention with those charged with governance to inform the auditor's assessment of the likelihood and severity of a significant personal security threat.
 (Ref: Para.
-A56-A58) - A57.
+A61-A63) - A62.
 Law, regulation or national auditing standards may require that the auditor's report include the name of the engagement partner responsible for audits other than those of complete sets of general purpose financial statements of listed entities.
 The auditor may also be required by law, regulation or national auditing standards, or may decide to include additional information beyond the engagement partner's name in the auditor's report to further identify the engagement partner, for example, the engagement partner's professional license number that is relevant to the jurisdiction where the auditor practices.